TimothyKBook/rutilstb/README.md

 This is a package of various functions that I've made which I've found useful while working on different projects.
-They fall into to two
+They fall into two
 categories:

 1. Functions I've found convenient while using Stata, and felt a need